Last updated on November 17th, 2021 at 11:21 am

 For this option, I really love the PRx Performance Profile Rack.
 You may have seen it on Shark Tank.
 There are several reasons I think this is the hands down best option in the compact and folding rack space.

 It collapses upward, so it stays assembled.
 All other models have to be taken apart before folding against the wall.
 It comes down on little shocks so raising and lowering it is really easy.

 Overall, it sets up in a fraction of the time of any other option like this.
 With a 1000 lb. capacity, you simply can’t go wrong.
-You can see a full description and check its price on Amazon here.

 They even offer a bench that folds up onto the wall as well.
 For those that are extremely tight on space, this is an absolutely ideal option!!!

 When collapsed, this rack only needs a 4’ x 8’ area on your wall.
 When unfolded for use, you’ll need 12’ in width for the bar with safe loading space and another 6’-8’ out from the wall (room for you and your bench).
 This is an option that almost anyone can find space for.
 Those who never thought they would be able to fit or install a squat rack can now have one that takes up virtually zero space until it’s set up for use.

 As a last note for planning purposes, keep in mind that you’ll need room for a few more things once you add a rack of any type.
 The rack itself is just the start.
 In addition to your rack, make sure you have room for:

 That’s not a ton of stuff, but for those that are tight on space, it bears keeping in mind.